rudykon/Wearable-IMU-Activity-Segmentation-Pipeline/data/README.md

 Before the PhysioNet repository is formally released, research-use data access is available upon request:

 1. Open the GitHub page for this project.
-2. Find the dataset access section and follow the linked Tencent Questionnaire request form.
+2. Find the dataset access section and follow the linked Tencent Questionnaire request form(https://wj.qq.com/s2/26600660/1b91).
 3. Submit the required research-use information through the questionnaire.
 4. The request is reviewed by the Hainan University organizer responsible for data management.
 5. After approval, follow the provided instructions to download the dataset and place the files under this `data/` directory.